bbc/childrens-games-starter-pack/docs/gmi.md

 #### gmi.shouldLongPressForSettings - DEPRECATED
 A boolean that indicates whether or not the user has to press and hold for the settings menu.

+### gmi.gameUrl
+The URL of your main game file as entered into the GamesGrid CMS.

 Note: Hardcoded to true for the mobile app and false to web platform.
 * [Home](../README.md)